 Many of these streams are fed in large part from groundwater - aquifers deep underground containing rainwater which has been filtered through the soil and layers of chalk.
 After an 18 month period of below average rainfall, groundwater levels in parts of the east of our region are now lower than they have been in 30 years.

-We don’t directly abstract water from any chalk streams, and in some areas we are providing the flow from recycled water, or from supporting boreholes.
+Over 93% of our supplies come from aquifers or reservoirs.
+In the small number of locations where we do abstract directly from rivers we are working with the Environment Agency to ensure these abstractions remain sustainable.
+In some areas we are providing the flow from recycled water, or from supporting boreholes, to improve the flows.
 However, much of the groundwater we abstract is from the chalk and we are working with the Environment Agency, Natural England and others to manage the risk that this could present to groundwater fed ecosystems.
 Over the next five years we are limiting abstraction from all major aquifers, accepting cuts to our licences of more than 80 million litres per day.
 This is an industry leading position and reflects the value we and our customers place on the environment.